 - More than 1,000 people are treated in emergency rooms each day for not using prescription opioids as prescribed.11

-- More than 20% of the people who use prescription opioids for chronic pain misuse them.3
+- Roughly 21-29% of the people who use prescription opioids for chronic pain misuse them.3

 - 7% of Georgia high school students reported taking prescription painkillers without a doctor’s prescription.12